 What’s more, not all potential passengers are getting a reply on social media when trying to reach the airlines, and others are still waiting for a refund for cancelled flights.

-Different countries and destinations will likely open their borders with various restrictions and on different timescales.
-There are no fixed dates yet.
+Different countries and destinations are slowly opening their borders with various rules and on different timescales.
+The travel industry is hoping to recover somewhat this summer.